apeiros/baretest/README.markdown

 Summary
 -------

-Three methods to use it, Twenty to master it, less than hundred lines of code - yet fully featured test-framework.
-That is Bare Test.
+Three methods to use it, Twenty to master it, less than a hundred lines of code.
+Bare Test, try it and you'll love it.

 Features
 --------

 * Strightforward and terse assertions (just a block whose return value defines success/failure)
 * Easy grouping of assertions into suites
 * BDD style specifications/test descriptions (NOT code), also extractable
 * Uncomplicated dependency testing and skipping
 * Helpers to deal painlessly with raising, throwing, float imprecision, unordered collections etc.
 * Ships with colored Shell formatter, Diagnostic-, Interactive-, XML- and TAP formatter
+* Interactive formatter - drops you into an irb session within failed assertion with all setup methods executed, so you can inspect interactively why it failed.
 * Trivial to add new formatters (the standard formatters are only roughly 20-50 lines of code each)
 * Teardown and Setup for suites
 * Callbacks to integrate mock libraries
-* API to use it from code
+* API to use it from code, such as rake tasks (comes with an example rake-task)
 * baretest executable to run tests on multiple files at once
-* Interactive formatter - drops you into an irb session within failed assertion with all setup methods executed, so you can inspect interactively why it failed.